Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Bramblevest.png" Align=right width=8% height=8%>

 - 3000 Gold
-- Chain Vest
+- Chain Shirt
 - Attunement

-**Thorns**: Whenever you are damaged by a melee attack, the attacker takes damage equal to your proficiency bonus and gains grievous wounds.
+**Thorns**: Whenever you are targeted by a melee attack, the attacker takes damage equal to your proficiency bonus and gains grievous wounds.

 You gain +1 to your armor class while wearing this magical armor.